mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/photobomb/index.md

 I replayed this request on Burp Suite to study the behavior of the website.

-If I send an invalid `photo` parameter, the response is `Source photo does not exist.`.
+If I send an invalid `photo` parameter, the response is 'Source photo does not exist.'.
 However, I can freely edit the `filetype` and `dimensions` parameters, as long as `filetype` is prefixed with `png` or `jpg`, and `dimensions` are valid.